A lady with dark curly hair adjusts her thermostat

 By Helen Fox

-We’re taking you through all the ins and outs of the energy price cap, so you know how it affects your bills and why it became the best deal available.
+We’re taking you through all the ins and outs of the energy price cap, so you know how it affects you.

 How does the energy price cap influence your bills?